pwmt/zathura/doc/man/zathurarc.5.rst

   * Value type: String
   * Default value: #000000

+*link-fg*
+  Defines the foreground color that is used for the link text.

+  * Value type: String
+  * Default value: #000000

 *scroll-hstep*
   Defines the horizontal step size of scrolling by calling the scroll command once